 - You can serve the gluten-free Irish beef stew with gluten-free biscuits, bread, or dumplings.

 - This recipe not only reheats well, but it also freezes well.
 If you freeze this stew, do not keep it for more than three months.
 Also, always label the container with what the dish is and the date it was made.
-If you want to keep your freezer organized remember to update your freezer list-learn more about keeping your freezer pantry organized here.

 - When serving this stew give the option of additional freshly cracked black pepper.